getml/getml-relbench/README.md

 > We will periodically add new challenges until we run out of tasks.
 New challenges will be added on 20th of January at 16:00 CET.

+## Motivation

+At getML, we've seen firsthand how FastProp simplifies and accelerates feature engineering for relational and time-series data.
+By launching this challenge, we aim to share these benefits with the broader data science and engineering community.

+Our goal is twofold:
+1. **Empower you** to tackle relational data problems with ease by adding FastProp to your toolkit, enabling you to focus on insights rather than manual feature extraction.
+2. **Collaborate with the community** to gather feedback, learn from real-world use cases, and continue enhancing FastProp based on your experiences.

+By participating, you'll not only advance your skills but also contribute to the development of cutting-edge, open-source tools that are shaping the future of learning on relational data.

 ## What is Relational Learning?

 ### The Problem with Relational Data